dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 Loc/ID split has been originally proposed by LISP to solve the scalability challenges of Internet routing, and further adapted as a mobility management solution.
-This category includes most of the approaches reviewed in this document, namely ILA, ILNP, ILSR and a SRv6-based solution, which all share the requirement for a mapping system.
+This category includes most of the approaches reviewed in this document, namely ILA, ILSR and a SRv6-based solution, which all share the requirement for a mapping system.

 __ID-based__